cclin0816/cclin0816.github.io/source/_posts/Bare-Metal-Cpp.md

 External static library isn't feasible on bare metal, since libraries are packed, unless you cherry pick the library source code and recompile it, otherwise symbols linked to `libc.a`, `libc++.a`, `libstdc++.a`,... is no go.

-Library headers are likely to create symbols linked to static library, but some header won't, so it's possible to use some (part of) [library](#Standard-Library).
+Library headers are likely to create symbols linked to static library, but some header won't, so it's possible to use some (part of) [library](#Standard-Library)

+{%note info%}
+Library header is usable as long as external static library isn't linked, but It means you need to provide the symbol when linking, ex. get `memcpy` from [optimized-routines](https://github.com/ARM-software/optimized-routines) to resolve `memcpy` symbol needed by `std::vector`
+{%endnote%}

 ## C++